 The Scary Red Laser Spotlight

-They were probably also doing some secret government work.
+The company was probably also doing some secret government work.
 No one ever told me that.
 But I put two and two together.
-That, along with my 3 years as a paratrooper, and nuclear missiles being very new led me to that conclusion.
+That, along with my 3 years as a paratrooper, and nuclear missiles being very new at that time led me to that conclusion.
+What to me cinched the idea of secret government work was I knew of a secret military base, a no fly zone, and had seen the military guard dogs when I was in another part of the country.

 A New Technology Laser Experiment